 You should inform yourself of the facility’s philosophy or belief about addiction.

 Each facility will state its philosophy or its tenets about addiction.
 You will find that specific treatment centres will see addiction as a chronic disease of the brain.
 Many centres feel addiction is an affliction and can absolutely be addressed and removed with permanence.
 A holistic ideology will approach addiction as a multi-faceted issue and will tackle the mind, body, and spirit in the process.
 Make sure you pick a rehab whose beliefs align with yours.

 Does this addiction treatment program include aftercare, or post-graduate support, etc.?

-Lastly, does the drug rehab center stay in touch with their graduate client after treatment?
+Lastly, does the drug rehab program stay in touch with their graduate client after treatment?
 It is also important that life in the real world is moving forward towards the person’s established plan.
-Such centers usually will have some form of discharge plan to help and assist the person before departure.
+Such centres usually will have some form of discharge plan to help and assist the person before departure.
 Quite a bit of work is invested in recovery by the person and the staff, including family members.
 Be sure to ask about what to expect when the person finishes their stay.
 Helping your loved one return to a substance-free life is one of the most significant actions of your life.

-The decision on which addiction recovery center to sign up for is vitally important to attain sobriety.
+The decision on which addiction recovery facility to sign up for is vitally important to attain sobriety.
 Take the time to ask these questions or any other you might have, get a feel for the programs you are considering, you or your loved one’s recovery experience will be all the better for it.